Ditch the tropical vacation; join our Epic adventure to K2 Base Camp this summer!

 It’s summit day, baby!

-Starting from Stübel Camp, we’ll trace our path along the Stübel Glacier until it merges with the Castle Saddle at 5,499 meters (18,044 feet).
-The journey to the Whymper summit typically spans about eight hours from Stübel Camp.
+Starting from High Camp, we’ll trace our path along the Stübel Glacier until it merges with the Castle Saddle at 5,499 meters (18,044 feet).
+The journey to the Whymper summit typically spans about six – eight hours from camp.
 As we ascend, the technical challenges lessen, and we’ll find ourselves navigating compact and moderately angled snow for the remainder of the route.

 The summit crater area sprawls expansively, usually covered either in soft snow or nieve penitentes formations.
 Despite being our longest day, our thorough acclimatization from previous climbs will serve us well.
 The round trip will take approximately 10 to 12 hours, involving traversing ice ramps, snow bridges, and sections of icefall.
 It’s a fun and dynamic route on an impressively grand mountain.

-Following our descent to the Carrel Hut, we’ll continue by vehicle to the lower altitude and oxygen-rich town of Baños, situated on the edge of the Amazon Basin.
+Following our descent to the Carrel Hut, we’ll continue by vehicle to the lower altitude and return to Rio Bamba.

 Accommodation: Hacienda Guesthouse